backdrop-contrib/backup_migrate/README.md

 backup files using a .htaccess file, but this is not guaranteed to work on all environments (and is guaranteed to fail on web servers that are not apache).
 You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server, or use the destinations feature to save to a folder outside of your webroot.

 OTHER WARNINGS:
-A failed restore can destroy your database and therefore your entire Drupal installation.
+A failed restore can destroy your database and therefore your entire Backdrop installation.
 ALWAYS TEST BACKUP FILES ON A TEST ENVIRONMENT FIRST.
 If in doubt do not use this module.

 This module has only been tested with MySQL and does not work with any other dbms.
 If you have experiences with Postgres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.

 Make sure your php timeout is set high enough to complete a backup or restore operation.
 Larger databases require more time.
-Also, while the module attempts to keep memory needs to a minimum, a backup or restore will require significantly more memory then most Drupal operations.
+Also, while the module attempts to keep memory needs to a minimum, a backup or restore will require significantly more memory then most Backdrop operations.

 If your backup file contains the 'sessions' table all other users will be logged out after you run a restore.
 To avoid this, exclude the sessions table when creating your backups.
 Be aware though that you will need to recreate the sessions table if you use this backup on an empty database.

 Do not change the file extension of backup files or the restore function will be